 1. From before backwards (it’s more or less quite similar on 2 sides):

 - Pulmonary vein (superior).

 - Bronchus (left main bronchus on the left side, and eparterial, and hyparterial bronchus on the right side).

 Mnemonic: VAB (Vein, Artery, and Bronchus).

 2. From above downwards (it differs on 2 sides):.

-In X ray chest posteroanterior (PA) perspective, the root of every lung throws a radiopaque darkness referred to as hilar shadow in the medial 1-third of the lung field.
-The shadow is actually throw by pulmonary vessels when viewed end on.
+In X-ray chest posteroanterior (PA) perspective, the root of every lung throws a radiopaque darkness referred to as hilar shadow in the medial 1-third of the lung field.
+The shadow is actually thrown by pulmonary vessels when viewed end on.
 The enlargements of bronchopulmonary lymph nodes (hilar lymph nodes) raise the density of the hilar shadows.